Happy New Year - Time For A New Start

 And here's where the bonus app comes in.
 In order to test midiio in a real application I'm planning to write asimple MIDI display application before embarking on the bigger project.
 This app will simply read MIDI from a file and display an English language description of what it reads.
 Maybe it'll allow some manipulation of the MIDI before resaving it or playing it on a MIDI device - dunno yet.

 Right, well that's the plan.
 And it'll also be the first code I write with Delphi Sydney.
 Looking forward to it.
+EDIT: Turns out that this was the the first code I wrote with Delphi Sydney!

 As a way of commiting myself to this, I've opened two new projects on GitHub (both currently empty):